pypy/pypy/pypy/doc/windows.rst

 We assume that the integer type of RPython is large enough to (occasionally) contain a pointer value cast to an integer.
-The simplest fix is to make sure that it is so, It results in a python2 with the following incompatibility between CPython and PyPy on Win64:
+The simplest fix is to make sure that it is so, which results in a python2 with the following incompatibility between CPython and PyPy on Win64:

 CPython: ``sys.maxint == 2**31-1, sys.maxsize == 2**63-1``